Zelenskyy to meet Biden, address Congress as war rages on | Politics

 The official said the US expected Russia to continue its attacks on Ukrainian forces and civilian infrastructure targets despite the trip.

-The tranche of US funding pending before Congress would be the biggest American infusion of assistance yet to Ukraine — even more than Biden's $37 billion emergency request — and is meant to ensure that support flows to the war effort for months to come.
+The tranche of US funding pending before Congress would be the biggest American infusion of assistance yet to Ukraine — even more than Biden's USD 37 billion emergency request — and is meant to ensure that support flows to the war effort for months to come.

 On Wednesday, the US was also set to announce that it will send a major package of USD 1.8 billion in military aid to Ukraine that will for the first time include a Patriot missile battery and precision guided bombs for its fighter jets, US officials said.